 2. Payment in Kind (PIK) interest

 It is also a periodic method of payment.
 However, the interest amount is not paid in cash.
-Instead, it is added in the principal sum of the security, and the total amount is paid at the end of the loan period.
+Instead, it is added to the principal sum of the security, and the total amount is paid at the end of the loan period.
 For example, a $50 million bond with a 10% PIK interest rate will amount to $55 million at the end of the period, and there will be no cash interest payment.

-Similar to a convertible bond, mezzanine financing often include an equity interest in the form of a conversion feature or warrant.
+Similar to a convertible bond, mezzanine financing often includes an equity interest in the form of a conversion feature or warrant.
 Usually, the PIK interest or the cash interest follows the ownership portion of the securities.

 4. Participation payout

-In place of equity, investors may take a return on equity in the form of a percentage of the company’s performance as measured by net sales or EBITDA or profit.
+In place of equity, investors may take a return on equity in the form of a percentage of the company’s performance as measured by net sales or EBITDA, or profit.

 5. Arrangement fee

 Mezzanine investors are also required to be paid an arrangement fee upon closing the transaction.

 Mezzanine financing can help a company secure more capital and circumvent the under-capitalization of the business.
 The interest payment on mezzanine funding is also tax-deductible.